 Cons:

-To combat some of the flaws of the previous approach, other sales organizations use Forecast Stages to generate their forecast.
+To combat some of the flaws of the previous approach, other sales organizations use Forecast Categories to generate their forecast.
 Independent of the milestone hit by the opportunities, sales reps and managers are asked to make an assessment of their opportunity.
-Common forecast assessments might be “Commit” (i.e. I am committing to bring this in), “Strong Upside” (i.e. if a few things go our way, this could come in), “Upside” (if more things go our way, this could come in) and so forth.
+Common forecast assessments might be “Commit” (i.e. I am committing to bring this in) and “Best Case” (i.e. if a few things go our way, this could come in).

 Sales managers use these assessments to build out different scenarios for the consumers of their forecasts (CEOs, CFOs).
 The “worst case” scenario would be just closing the Committed opportunities.
-The “Strong Upside” scenario assumes more deals closing.
-The Upside scenario is more optimistic and assumes even more deals closing.
+The “Best Case” scenario assumes more deals closing, which is more optimistic.

 Let’s get creative